 - Clean the blade rubber with a damp cloth regularly.

-- Avoid using wipers on a dry or dusty windscreen.
+- Avoid using wipers on a dry or dusty windscreen and squirt your washer fluid before running the blades.

 - Replace blades when they streak, skip, or make noise.